+Gr ade-Point Index

-Year Grade-Point Index Required, Cumulative
+Year Requ uired, Cumulative

-Freshman .
-0.50
+Freshman 0.50

-Sophomore .
-0.75
+Sophomore - 0.75

+0.85

 Junior First semester .
-1.00

-Carrian 1.00
+Second semester 1.00

+1 00

 These requirements apply to either semester of the College year.
 A student who for the first time fails to meet these requirements but whose cumulative grade-point index is within 0.5 of the specified figure, will not be dropped from College immediately but will be given one semester of scholastic probation to bring his index up to the required standard.
-If at the end of the probationary semester he fails to raise the index to the required standard, he becomes incligible to continue in College.
-A student who is not on probation but whose cumulative grade-point index is more than 0.5 below the required index, immediately becomes incligible to continue in College.
+If at the end of the probationary semester he fails to raise the index to the required standard, he becomes ineligible to contine in College.
+A student who is not on probation but whose cumulative grade-point index is more than 0.5 below the required index, immediately becomes ineligible to continue in College.